KaliGH1367/StreamlitIgdbTopRank/README.md

 # Streamlit_IGDB_TopRank
-Streamlit app of the top ranking games listed on IGDB
+Streamlit app of the high ranking games listed on IGDB